 Yes, have a look below – and please make sure you read the information leaflet before taking this drug.

 Norethisterone may cause breast tenderness, headache, dizziness, dry mouth, nausea, or acne outbreaks in some women.
 In addition, it might affect your mood and sex drive!
 It can also increase the risk of developing a blood clot.

 You should not use this drug if you are pregnant, have any form of liver disease, or have had a blood clot in the past.

-There are a few other conditions which do not go well with this drug, so ONLY use this medicine after you have seen your doctor to discuss your medical background.
+A few other conditions do not go well with this drug, so ONLY use this medicine after you have seen your doctor to discuss your medical background.

 You can expect your period to resume within 2-3 days of stopping the drug.

 So these are the hormonal methods you can use to postpone the period before a big event.

 If you think ahead of time, you can get a method that will suit you – please make sure you check it is safe to use.

 Now two questions related to intentionally delaying your period:

 None of these methods causes any permanent effect on fertility.
 Using NET, your periods and fertility resume as soon as you stop.